Lewis Williamson: Formula Renault

 Williamson moved to defending champions Manor Competition for the 2010 season, again as part of a four-car team with Will Stevens, Thomas Hylkema and Josh Mulholland, with Ollie Millroy replacing Mulholland during the season.
 In the first round of the season at Thruxton, Williamson claimed the first pole position, and thus became the first driver to take pole in the Barazi-Epsilon-designed car introduced for the 2010 season.
 Several races later at Brands Hatch, Williamson threw away a chance at his first victory, spinning out of the lead and eventually finishing seventh.
 The first victory came a month later at Oulton Park, overtaking Tom Blomqvist at the start of the first race and was never headed.

 Williamson took further wins at Croft and Silverstone – a rescheduled race from Brands Hatch which Williamson had qualified on pole for – as he and Blomqvist commenced their battle for the championship along with Tamás Pál Kiss and Will Stevens.
 Williamson trailed Pál Kiss by 27 points and Blomqvist by 15 before the World Series by Renault meeting at Silverstone.
 Williamson won both races from pole position, to trail Blomqvist by one point on dropped scores heading into the final round at Brands Hatch.
 In the first race, Williamson finished second, ahead of Blomqvist in third, but Blomqvist claimed fastest lap to draw level with Williamson before the final race.
 In the final race, Blomqvist made a better start and with team-mate Alex Lynn acting as rear gunner, Blomqvist won the championship with his second place.
 Despite this, Williamson was nominated for the McLaren Autosport BRDC Award due to his performances in the series.
 On 5 December 2010, after the evaluation tests held at Silverstone, Williamson was named as the winner of the award, taking the £100,000 cash prize and a Formula One test with McLaren.

 GP3 Series

 After the end of his Formula Renault campaign, Williamson took part in the post-season GP3 Series test in Estoril, Portugal.
 Driving for Atech CRS GP, Williamson set the fastest time in the afternoon session on the second and third days, having arrived at the circuit the day before after a chance conversation with team boss David Hayle.
 Williamson was eventually signed by MW Arden to graduate into GP3 in February 2011.

+Williamson competed in the 2013 GP3 Series with Bamboo Engineering.
+He did not compete in the final round at Yas Marina Circuit, and finished the season in 12th position, his best finish being 3rd place.